 The collection of information is authorised by the Births, Deaths and Marriages Registration Act 1998.
 This information is used for registering life events occurring in Western Australia and issuing certificates

 Access to certificates is only approved in accordance with the Registry's Certificate Access and Identification policies.
 General information regarding these policies is available from the Registry's website at Birth Certificate Access Policy and Identification Requirements.

 Registry legislation also allows the Registrar to release information to approved agencies for statistical purposes, medical research, community planning, law enforcement and other uses provided for by law.

 A copy of the Department's policy framework regarding information sharing is available at Information Sharing Between Government Agencies.

 PO Box 7720

 PERTH WA 6850

-To avoid the usual busy times please consider visiting the Perth Registry between 8.30am - 10am or 2pm - 4pm.
+To avoid the usual busy times please consider visiting the Perth Registry between 8:30am to 10am or 2pm to 4pm.